 International Youth Day 2019: Significance, challenges and importance

-New Delhi, Aug 12: Today is International Youth Day and it is observed to draw the attention youth issues worldwide.
+New Delhi, Aug 12: Today is International Youth Day and it is observed to draw the attention of youth issues worldwide.
 The theme of International Youth Day 2019 is "Transforming education".
 Right education is important for everyone, more so for the youth as it is at this age that an individual looks to contribute to the society.
 A well educated youth is empowered to channelise his/her energy and skills in the right direction which would benefit the society as a whole.

 What defines youth?
 The dictionary meaning of youth is "the period between childhood and adult age".
 In other words, youth are the younger generation who hold the key to the future.
 It is an age where are individual prepares to face life, equips himself with skills, trains to face all kinds of situations in the future.